-If you’ve used the various Depth and Complexity jpeg icons out there, you’ve almost certainly run into their big drawback.
+If you’ve used the various Depth and Complexity jpeg icons out there, you’ve almost certainly run into a big drawback.

 You know what I mean.

-The icon images out there are difficult to use even in multimedia-friendly tools like Word.
-What happens when a student wants to include an icon in an email or some other app?
+These images are difficult to use even in multimedia-friendly tools like Word or PowerPoint.
+What happens when a student wants to include an icon in an email or some other text-based app?
 If students can’t do this easily, it diminishes the usefulness of Depth and Complexity.
 Depth and Complexity should be something kids can use all of the time.
 As we do more and more digitally, this is going to become a bigger problem.

 Table of Contents